United States Air Force in the United Kingdom: Origins

-Postwar period
+Post-war period

 With the end of World War II, the United States began to demobilize most of the Air Force which it created in the United Kingdom.
 In Europe, the aim was to maintain a small USAAF organization, exclusively for communication and transport purposes.
 On 7 August 1945, the word Strategic was removed from USSAFE, and the United States Air Forces in Europe (USAFE) was established.
 By the end of 1946, USAFE had only about 75,000 personnel and fewer than 2,000 aircraft.

 All B-29 operations in England were placed under the command of USAFE's 3d Air Force, established at RAF Marham.
 At the close of World War II, most of the air bases used by the USAAF were returned to the British government and were in various states of repair by 1948.
 The Ministry of Defence made available Marham, RAF Scampton, RAF Waddington and RAF Lakenheath for B-29 operations.
 RAF Lakenheath was refurbished with an extended runway to accommodate the giant Convair B-36, however the B-36s were maintained at Carswell Air Force Base in Texas for the time being.

 SAC continued rotational deployments of its strategic bomber force, keeping a strategic bomber force in Europe for almost 20 years until 1966, when the Boeing B-47 Stratojet was phased out of SAC's inventory with the UK bases being returned to the British or converted into USAFE tactical bases.